 Okay, so what’s the catch?

-That being said, there’s plenty of things to shoot with, but there aren’t a whole lot to shoot at.
+That being said, while there’s plenty of things to shoot with, there aren’t a whole lot of things to shoot at.
 Enemies range from corporate mercenaries, gangsters, and killer androids, but they basically all boil down to “goon with gun.”
 Even the sub bosses fit into this limited classification, so even rare appearances by generic archetypes like “suicide bomber” and “zombie” feel fresh after mowing down waves of soldiers.
 And while there aren’t that many things to kill, there’s even fewer places to kill them in.
 You’ll travel to urban slums, gigantic factories, and secret laboratories, but their fondness for red emergency lights and steel catwalks makes each indistinguishable from the other.
 The fatigue of killing what might as well be the same people in the same locations begins to set in a little over halfway into RUINER’s roughly eight-hour campaign, and it only builds from there.